nejimonraveendran/AzureIoT/README.md

 ## The Problem
-**The requirement/user Story:**  As a the owner of the appliance, I, the user, want to turn on/off a home appliance remotely through my phone/laptop even while I am away from my home.
+**The requirement/user Story:**  As a the owner of the appliance, I, the user, want to turn on/off a home appliance remotely through my phone/laptop with the following conditions.
+1. I should be able to control the appliance even while I am away from my home.
+2. The communication between my application and the device should be secure, i.e., encrypted with TLS 1.2.
+3. Access to the ON/OFF button page should be controlled by proper authentication and authorization.
+Currently, only I should be able to log in.
+4. If I decide to build it as a native mobile app, I should be able to do so without making huge changes to the web application.

 ## The Solution
 The architecture of the solution looks like the following: